stonepros/stone/doc/rbd/rbd-live-migration.rst

         }

-Note that the ``native`` format does not include the ``stream`` object since it utilizes native Ceph operations.
+Note that the ``native`` format does not include the ``stream`` object since it utilizes native Stone operations.
 For example, to import from the image ``rbd/ns1/image1@snap1``, the ``source-spec`` could be encoded as::

         {